jminck/vagrant-elk-cluster/README.md

-1. Pre Requisite & Set up
+1. Prerequisite & Set up
 --

 **Must have on your host machine**